 Is GOMAD Good for Bulking?

-GOMAD was designed to help young athletes, such as college football players, bulk up in a hurry.
+GOMAD is still pretty popular.
+Nowadays it’s usually used to help young athletes, such as high school football players, bulk up in a hurry.
 It’s a very simple protocol:

-- Follow a strength training program, such as Starting Strength
+- Follow a squat-based training program, such as Starting Strength

 - Drink a gallon of whole milk every day